asagilmore/bk1/README.md

 ### <p style="font-size:30px">Avaiabilty</p>
 </div>

-This project is licensed under a CC Non-Commercial Share-Alike license.
-This means you are free to use the files to order the parts to build your own free of charge, and modify it to your liking.
-You are however not permitted to sell kits, builds or other parts of this project.<br/>

 In the files folder you will find the .STEP file for the case.

 The PCB files should be good to order as is, just make sure you order a 0.8mm